Snapshot 1 — payout approval

 Keep post-send guidance as a secondary module for cases where something already went wrong and support needs a faster starting point.

-This page shows the record format the product is built around: a compact verification record with a stable verdict, reference, confidence level, destination class, and a clear next step.
+The product is built around a compact payout control record: stable verdict, reason code, decision confidence, risk level, destination class, and a clear next step.

 Format preview only.
 Signed records are produced inside controlled workflows.